fbpx

 Step 12: Adjust The Image As Needed

+In some cases, you may need to make some adjustments.
 I suggest using the Dodge Tool (O) to lighten all the areas around the lightning bolt, as that bold flash will spread the lightness around.
-Remember to always work on the duplicate background layer, never on the original background layer!
+Set the Dodge Range to Shadows and Exposure to 100% in the Options bar and paint behind the lightning bolt.

 My photo was significantly enhanced by the addition of a lightning strike, changing the entire feel of the shot itself!
 You can do the same to your photographs, and I hope this tutorial helped you achieve just that.